 I think it's good to be inspired by others.
 It's also helpful to learn from the experience of others.

 Most people looking for success try to emulate someone who has already been successful. - Kevin Kelly, XOXO

 Sacha Greif introduced me to the concept of survivorship bias.
-When our culture only talks about this winners, we’re not getting all the information.
-The losers have a lot to teach us about what doesn’t work, and what to avoid.
-Even more: we might discover that there’s a lot of similarities between the winners and losers, and there’s other elements (like timing and chance) that affect success more than we’d like to admit.
+When our culture only talks about these winners, we're not getting all the information.
+The losers have a lot to teach us about what doesn't work, and what to avoid.
+Even more: we might discover that there's a lot of similarities between the winners and losers, and there are other elements (like timing and chance) that affect success more than we'd like to admit.

 A stupid decision that works out well becomes a brilliant decision in hindsight. - Daniel Kahneman, Thinking Fast and Slow

-The whole point is you shouldn’t try to emulate other people’s success.
-You’re a unique person, in a unique context, at this time in history.
+The whole point is you shouldn't try to emulate other people's success.
+You're a unique person, in a single context, at this time in history.

 The tried and tested route is not always the best path to success.
 Thinking differently can open up great opportunities and possibilities. - Richard Branson, Virgin

 Forge your own path!